History: America's Greatest Hits

 History: America's Greatest Hits is the first greatest hits album by American folk rock trio America, released by Warner Bros.
 Records in 1975.
-The album was produced by longtime Beatles producer George Martin, the third of seven consecutive albums he produced with America.
+The album is credited as produced by George Martin, even though 7 of the 12 tracks were recorded before he started working with America.
 It was a success in the United States, reaching number 3 on the Billboard album chart and being certified multi-platinum by the RIAA.
 It has also been certified 6 times platinum by ARIA for shipments of 420,000 copies in Australia.
-On July 20, 2019, the album reentered the US charts reaching 50 on the Billboard Top Rock Albums chart.
+History: America's Greatest Hits reached 41 on the Billboard Top Pop Catalog Albums Chart in 2007, number 90 on the Billboard Top Album Sales Chart and 50 Top Rock Albums Chart in 2019.

 History

-By late 1975, America had released five commercially successful studio albums and a number of hit singles, including two Number One hits.
-Their second Number One hit, "Sister Golden Hair", had topped the charts that summer.
+By late 1975, America had released five commercially successful studio albums and a number of hit singles, including two number one hits.
+Their second number one hit, "Sister Golden Hair", had topped the charts that summer.
 Warner Bros.
 Records decided to capitalize on the group's commercial momentum and growing catalogue by issuing a greatest hits compilation.

-The resulting compilation, released in November 1975, contained all eleven of America's charting singles to date, along with an edited version of "Sandman," a popular track from the debut album that had never been released as a single.
+The resulting compilation, released in November 1975, contained all eleven of America's charting singles to date, along with an edited version of "Sandman", a popular track from the debut album that had never been released as a single.

-The album actually has two names: History, to keep with the group's tradition of issuing albums with names beginning with the letter "H," and America's Greatest Hits, to indicate that it is a compilation of the group's hits.
+The album's name, History, keeps the group's tradition of album names beginning with the letter "H".

 Remixed tracks

 The first seven tracks of the album, having been recorded prior to producer George Martin's involvement with the group, were remixed by Martin for this release, with several notable differences from the original mixes.
 Some of the remixed tracks, such as "A Horse with No Name" and "I Need You", feature a more prominent bass.
-A voice can briefly be heard in the background of "A Horse with No Name" about two minutes into the track - this voice is not on the original recording.
+A voice can briefly be heard in the background of "A Horse with No Name" about two minutes into the track—this voice is not on the original recording.
 The pitch on "I Need You" is slowed a quarter tone from the original version.
 "Sandman" runs about one minute shorter than the original mix.
 On "Ventura Highway", Dewey Bunnell's lead vocal is double-tracked and the guitars have significantly more reverb.
 "Don't Cross the River" adds a fiddle not heard in the original recording.
 In addition, several of the tracks are crossfaded to eliminate the breaks between songs.

 Due to the commercial success and enduring popularity of this album, over time the remixed versions of America's hits on History have become as recognizable in popular culture as the original singles themselves.